knpuniversity/symfony/knpu/ep6-security/dynamic-roles.md

 This is *really* cool because the `$roles` property will hold an *array* of roles, but when we save, Doctrine will automatically `json_encode` that array and store it in a *single* field.
 When we query, it'll `json_decode` that back to the array.
-Waht this means is that we can store an array inside a single column, without ever worrying about the JSON encode stuff.
+What this means is that we can store an array inside a single column, without ever worrying about the JSON encode stuff.

 ## Returning the Dynamic Roles